MIC-DKFZ/semantic_segmentation/README.md

 LINK

 # Customizing

+How to add new models, datasets and more.

 ## Model
 Defining a custom model is done in two steps, first defining your custom pytorch model and afterwards setting up its config file.